-Content and style of the event The likely usefulness and impact of the event for you Your enjoyment of the event Most useful session Least useful session How the event could be developed The venue / administrat ion of the event Helpful to have an open discussion led by the Director of the FS.
-Slightly less structured than I was expecting but didn't detract from being able to share information. people together to discuss LTFT locally and regionally.
-We aim to plan to meet locally with Good The GP timetable examples Need more trainees to feedback to gain some meaningful idea of what changes may need to be implemented going forwards but that isn't to say that I felt the feedback from the trainee wasn't useful - it was.
+Content and style of the event The likely usefulness and impact of the event for you Your enjoyment of the event Most useful session Least useful session How the event could be developed The venue / administrat ion of the event Any other comments? discussion led by the people together to discuss LTFT locally and regionally.
+We aim to plan to meet locally with Good Need more trainees to feedback to gain some meaningful idea of what changes may need to be implemented going forwards but that isn't to say that I felt the feedback from the trainee wasn't useful - it was.
 Room was a bit cramped.
 Which is good because lots of people came.
 NA

-15. Feedback from Placement 1 - August to December 2019
+Foundation School GP LIFT 15.
+Feedback from Placement 1 - August to December 2019